-The Department of the Army uses the services of SNA International to conduct genealogy research in an effort to identify the primary next of kin and closest DNA eligible living relatives for Soldiers who remain “unaccounted-for” from World Wars I and II, the Korean, and the Vietnam War.
-These DNA eligible relative includes autosomal, Y-chromosome, and mitochondrial DNA donors.
+The Department of the Army uses the services of SNA International to conduct genealogy research to identify the primary next of kin and closest DNA eligible living relatives for Soldiers who remain “unaccounted-for” from World Wars I and II, the Korean Conflict, and the Vietnam War.
+These DNA eligible relatives include autosomal, Y-chromosome, and mitochondrial DNA donors.

-SNA International’s role in this important program is to be the initial conduit between the Army and the families – in essence we are the researchers hired to locate family members so that, once identified and located, the Army can reach out to them and ask them to participate in the repatriation program.
+SNA International’s role in this important program is to be the initial conduit between the Army and the families – in essence, we are the researchers hired to locate family members so that, once identified and located, the Army can ask them to participate in the repatriation program.
 Our team of certified and highly accomplished genealogists research and contact potential family members.

-Dr. Constance Trisler Shotts is a native of Indiana, and has lived in Virginia, California and North Carolina.
-She earned bachelor, master and doctorate degrees from Indiana University and completed postdoctoral work at the University of Virginia and the University of California.
-After retiring from the principalship, where she was recognized as North Carolina’s National Distinguished Principal in 2004, she began full-time work in genealogy, a field in which she has engaged for more than 30 years.
+Dr. Constance Trisler Shotts is a native of Indiana and has lived in Virginia, California and North Carolina.
+She earned her bachelor’s, master’s and doctorate degrees from Indiana University and completed postdoctoral work at the University of Virginia and the University of California.
+After retiring from the principalship, where she was recognized as North Carolina’s National Distinguished Principal in 2004, she began full-time work in genealogy, her field of study for more than 30 years.
 She earned certification with the Board for the Certification of Genealogists in 2011.

 Claire Ammon is a Board Certified Genealogist specializing in forensic genealogy and Connecticut family history research.
 She has been active in the field since 2008.
 She is a member of the Association of Professional Genealogists and involved with its New England chapter.